sx4-discord-bot/Sx4/README.md

 # Sx4

 Sx4 is a mutlipurpose bot, this means it can be used for many different purposes making it easier for you to focus your whole server around a few bots.
-It also has over 300 commands for many different purposes
+It also has over 300 commands for many different purposes.
+If you want to invite the public version of Sx4 you can follow this link https://sx4.dev/invite/

 #### Moderation